chrisburnell/chrisburnell.com/_posts/2015-06-08-backscratching-revisited.md

 comments: true
 ---

 In [I’ll Scratch Your Back, And Mine Too]({% post_url 2013-10-29-ill-scratch-your-back %}), I wrote a technique I came up with for styling default elements.
-To recap, this comes with a couple of advantages: managing styles for default elements is a lot easier for development, and makes writing content for non-technical users as simple as possible—coupled with a nice <abbr title="What You See Is What You Get">WYSIWYG editor</abbr> or knowledge of Markdown.
+To recap, this comes with a couple of advantages: managing styles for default elements is a lot easier for development and makes writing content for non-technical users as simple as possible—coupled with a nice <abbr title="What You See Is What You Get">WYSIWYG editor</abbr> or knowledge of Markdown.

 --------